imamshaik-java/Recipes/README.md

 2) in application.yml file change my sql prooerties user-name password
-3) run the code conatains main method RecipeApplication.java file as Run as java
+3) run the code conatains main method RecipeApplication.java file as Run as spring boot application
-4) in console it will show the the programm is running at port number 8080
+4) in console it will show the the programm is running at localhost port number 8080
 5) then start fronted